 You will find it easier if they are filed in numeric order with the newest on top: this makes them easy to file and easier to locate later.

 Finally, you need to make sure your customer has received your invoice and that it has been accepted for payment.
-Click Here for more information on Credit Control and for tips on making sure your invoices are paid promptly.
+Find further information on credit control and for tips on making sure your invoices are paid promptly.